Watershed Assessment and Management Section

 Click here to find resources of information, support, and guidance for reducing nutrient and sediment pollution.

-In addition, the Watershed Assessment Section performs many other functions to help protect water resources and the plants, animals, and people who rely on them.
+In addition, the Watershed Assessment and Management Section performs many other functions to help protect water resources and the plants, animals, and people who rely on them.

-The Watershed Assessment Section houses the Wetland Monitoring and Assessment Program, whose goal is to assess the condition, or health, of wetlands and the functions and ecosystem services that wetlands provide.
+The Watershed Assessment and Management Section houses the Wetland Monitoring and Assessment Program, whose goal is to assess the condition, or health, of wetlands and the functions and ecosystem services that wetlands provide.
 This information will then be used to inform the citizens of Delaware and to improve existing education, restoration, protection, and land use planning efforts.
-For more information about the Watershed Assessment Sections’s and DNREC’s wetland initiatives visit: Delaware Wetlands.
+For more information about the Watershed Assessment and Management Section’s and DNREC’s wetland initiatives visit: Delaware Wetlands.

-The Watershed Assessment Section also houses the Shellfish and Recreational Water Programs.
+The Watershed Assessment and Management Section also houses Delaware's Shellfish and Recreational Water Programs.
 These programs are charged with protecting public health by reducing the risk of human illness caused by the consumption of shellfish and recreational water activities.

 Delaware Shellfish Program: Because shellfish can become unsafe for human consumption due to high levels of bacteria and viruses, we routinely survey pollution sources for indicator bacteria levels.
 Data from sampling stations are analyzed and the information facilitates program operating procedures and health standards that protect shellfish consumers.
 Delaware is a member of the National Shellfish Sanitation Program (NSSP), a cooperative of state, federal, and industry representatives responsible for establishing the national guidelines that protect consumer health in all certified state programs.
 The program is responsible for monitoring and classifying shellfish growing areas to determine if recreational and commercial shellfish harvesting is safe.
 The program also inspects and ensures certification of all commercial shellfish shippers and processors within the state.